 The TrueSkill ranking system is a skill-based ranking system designed to overcome the limitations of existing ranking systems, and to ensure that interesting matches can be reliably arranged within a league.
 It uses a technique called Bayesian inference for ranking players.

 Rather than assuming a single fixed skill for each player, the system characterizes its belief using a bell-curve belief distribution (also referred to as Gaussian) which is uniquely described by its mean μ (speak [mju:]) (“peak point”) and standard deviation σ (speak [sigma])(“spread”).
-An exemplary belief is shown in the figure on the right.
+An exemplary belief is shown in the figure above.
 Note that the area under the skill belief distribution curve within a certain range corresponds to the belief that the player’s skill will lie in that range.
-For example, the green area in the figure on the right is the belief that the player’s skill is within level 15 and 20.
+For example, the green area in the figure is the belief that the player’s skill is within level 15 and 20.
 As the system learns more about a player’s skill, σ has the tendency to become smaller, more tightly bracketing that player’s skill.
-Another way of thinking about the μ and σ values is to consider them as the “average player skill belief” and the “uncertainty” associated with that assessment of their skill.
+Another way of thinking about the μ and σ values is to consider them as the “expected player skill” and the “uncertainty” associated with that assessment of their skill.

 Interestingly, the TrueSkill ranking system can do all calculations using an initial uncertainty of 1, because then μ and σ can be scaled to any other range by simply multiplying them.
 For example, suppose all calculations are done with an initial μ of 3 and σ of 1.
 If one wishes to express player’s skill as one of 50 “levels”, multiply μ and σ by 50/6 = 8.3 because almost all μ‘s happen to be within ± 3 times the initial σ.